 Keith Machin, Teaching Fellow at the University of Canterbury, helped visiting Swiss scientists study the Alpine Fault.
 Holes were drilled for explosives, and when the explosives were set off, a multi-channel seismograph recorded the seismic waves.
 The way the waves are reflected and transmitted tells much about the rocks and structures near the fault.
 This method can even indicate rocks rich in high-pressure water, the source of hot springs like those at Hanmer Springs.

-New research from Victoria University of Wellington could prompt a shift in thinking about the South Island’s Alpine Fault.
+Research from Victoria University of Wellington could prompt a shift in thinking about the South Island’s Alpine Fault.

-Recent research on the frequency of past earthquakes along the Alpine fault.
+This news article from Stuff covers some research on the frequency of past earthquakes along the Alpine fault.